abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 Syncing a OneDrive SharePoint library requires additional configuration for your 'onedrive' client:
 1. Login to OneDrive and under 'Shared Libraries' obtain the shared library name
 2. Query that shared library name using the client to obtain the required configuration details
+3. Create a unique local folder which will be the SharePoint Library 'root'
-3. Configure the client's config file with the required 'drive_id'
+4. Configure the client's config file with the required 'drive_id'
-4. Test the configuration using '--dry-run'
+5. Test the configuration using '--dry-run'
-5. Sync the SharePoint Library as required
+6. Sync the SharePoint Library as required

 ## Listing available OneDrive SharePoint Libraries
 1. Login to the OneDrive web interface and determine which shared library you wish to configure the client for: